3️⃣ Training Loop

 We can fix catastrophic forgetting in the same way as we did yesterday (by having our replay memory keep some fraction of bad experiences from previous phases), but here we'll introduce another option - reward shaping.

-The rewards for CartPole encourage the agent to keep the episode running for as long as possible (which it then needs to associate with balancing the pole), but we can write a wrapper around the CartPoleEnv to modify the dynamics of the environment, and help the agent learn faster.
+The rewards for CartPole encourage the agent to keep the episode running for as long as possible (which it then needs to associate with balancing the pole), but we can modify the reward to help the agent learn faster.
+Our GPU CartPole was designed for exactly this: reward_function is a separate method that step calls, so reward shaping is just a subclass that overrides this one method — the physics in step is untouched.

 Try to modify the reward to make the task as easy to learn as possible.
 Compare this against your performance on the original environment, and see if the agent learns faster with your shaped reward.
 If you can bound the reward on each timestep between 0 and 1, this will make comparing the results to CartPole-v1 easier.